top of page

 I am because we are

-The word Umbutu is born from an African concept of collective existence.
-It echoes the thought of acceptable ideas and deeds as a social and humanistic ethic.
+The word Umbutu comes from an African concept of collective existence that serves as the basis of a social and humanistic ethic.
 Umbutu represents the core values of kindness, humanity, compassion, life, reconciliation, and freedom.
-It relates to the bonding of others.
-Umbutu is about listening and recognizing others.
-It is not only a moral theory concerned with infusing humane dispositions but also one that embodies values, morals, and justice.
-Umbutu brings forward the human face to every aspect of life, as to be human is to recognize humanity in others.
-The interrelation of Umbutu and the Baobab: My happiness depends on yours, as we are interconnected.
+It brings forth the human face to every aspect of life, as to be human is to listen to others and recognize their humanity.
+Umbutu invites us to embody moral values and justice because, as the Baobab symbolizes, « My happiness depends on yours, we are interconnected. »

-The Baobab being such a majestic and spiritual symbol in Africa, and umbutu being the ethos of African society simply connected, as to best represent the core values of social economics with its interweaving in ethics, sustainable development, and eco-spirituality.
+The Baobab, a majestic spiritual symbol in Africa, and Umbutu, the ethos of African society as profoundly interconnected, together represent the core values of Source Economics, with its interweaving of ethics, sustainable development, and spiritual transcendence embodied in the natural world.

 BAOBAB